-As you are aware, High Command has given the green light for Fall Blau – though I favoured a more aggressive plan.
-The rationale behind their new focus on the Caucasus is to deny its valuable oil production to our enemy in the short term and secure it for our future needs.
+As you are aware, Oberkommando des Heeres has given the green light for Fall Blau.
+This plan, expanding upon Operation Barbarossa, will involve a two-pronged attack.
+One advance will proceed against the oil fields of Baku, the other in the direction of Stalingrad along the Volga River, the latter intended, in part, to cover the flanks of the Caucasus advance.
+Although many at OKH favored a more aggressive plan to overwhelm Stalingrad, the rationale behind this new focus on the Caucasus is to deny its valuable oil production to our enemy in the short term, and to secure it for the Fatherland.